MH-Mrlamp/MidHeavybot-skeleton/README.md

-head over to https://discord.com/developers/applications create an application and head to bot to create a bot copy the token id and paste in the .env file (key this token secure as we dont want it public on github as anyone can make changes to the bot)
+head over to https://discord.com/developers/applications create an application and head to bot to create a bot copy the token id and paste in the .env file (keep this token secure as we dont want it public on github as anyone can make changes to the bot)

 once pasted, in the gitignore file add the .env